 Here’s the updated Problem Interview script:

-As you’ve probably noticed by now, the customer forces diagram (that I’ve also previously written about) not only helps you visualize the interview script, but it can also be used to document the results of your interview giving you a tangible artifact that you can create after each interview.
+As you’ve probably noticed by now, the customer forces diagram (that I’ve also previously written about) not only helps you visualize the interview script but can also be used to document the results of your interview, giving you a tangible artifact that you can create after each interview.

 That is why I rolled the visual into a new Customer Forces Canvas that you can download below and also use to document your results:

-So I recommend filling one of these out on your own by putting your prototypical early adopter in the driver seat.
+So I recommend filling one of these out on your own by putting your prototypical early adopter in the driver's seat.

 Did you find the new Problem Interview script and Customer Forces Canvas helpful?

-We have shifted to this approach entirely — not just to find problems at the ideation stage, but throughout the product development cycle.
-The main difference is that during the ideation stage, you explore forces that drive customers to existing alternatives, while later you explore forces that drive customers to (and away) your own solution.
+We have shifted to this approach entirely — not just to find problems at the ideation stage but throughout the product development cycle.
+The main difference is that during the ideation stage, you explore forces that drive customers to existing alternatives, while later, you explore forces that drive customers to (and away) your solution.

 And I’d love to hear if/how you put it to use.